FLOW2090/Robotic-with-RL/README.md

 ## Division

-- Liu Ziheng: Basic structure of controller, including the RL algorithm, interacion with the environment and part of reward function design.
+- Liu Ziheng: Basic structure of controller, including the RL algorithm, interactions with the environment and part of reward function design.
 - Cao Xinyuan:
 - Chen Yitao: